Head of Transition: Mr R. Crimmins

 Sports Days – Year 5 and 6 pupils from feeder and non-feeder primaries attend and compete across a variety of sports and activities.

-The aim of our MAT week is to offer more able and talented pupils from our feeder primaries the opportunity to experience stretch and challenge in a high school environment.
-Eight Year 6 MAT pupils from each feeder primary attend a morning where they follow a Year 7 class timetable and participate in the relevant lessons.
+The aim of our ETW is to offer more able and talented pupils from our feeder primaries the opportunity to experience stretch and challenge in a high school environment.
+Eight Year 6 pupils from each feeder primary attend a morning where they follow a Year 7 class timetable and participate in the relevant lessons.
 These lessons to focus on the core subjects and provide the more able pupils with an experience of the level of challenge they can expect.

 This is made up of current Mary Immaculate pupils and will involve them putting together a trailer of life at Mary Immaculate for pupils/families/carers to access via the school website.
 This will also be sent out to primaries to share with pupils.
 Transition Team will also visit primaries to share experiences with current primary pupils.